Near-optimal Algorithms for Stochastic Online Bin Packing: Introduction

-Rhee and Talagrand \cite{Rhee_Talagrand_Matching, rhee1993lineB} used {\em upright matching} to decide which item can be considered as a proxy for a newly arrived item. \kvn{ They consider the model packing $\mathcal P_k$ of the first $k$ items (let's call these the proxy items) using an offline algorithm.
+They consider the model packing $\mathcal P_k$ of the first $k$ items (let's call these the proxy items) using an offline algorithm.
 With the arrival of each of the next $k$ items, they take a proxy item at random and pack it according to the model packing.
-Then, they try to fit in the real item using upright matching.} They repeat this process until the last item is packed.
+Then, they try to fit in the real item using upright matching.
+They repeat this process until the last item is packed.
 However, they could only show a guarantee of $\OPT+O(\sqrt{n}\log^{3/4}n)$.
-The main drawback of \cite{rhee1993lineB} is that their \kvn{ECR} can be quite bad if $\OPT\ll n$ \kvn{(say, $\OPT=\sqrt n$)}.
-One of the reasons for this drawback is that they don't distinguish between small and large items; when there are too many small items, the \kvn{ECR} blows up.
+The main drawback of \cite{rhee1993lineB} is that their ECR can be quite bad if $\OPT\ll n$ (say, $\OPT= n^{2/3}$).
+One of the reasons for this drawback is that they don't distinguish between small and large items; when there are too many small items, the ECR blows up.

-\kvn{Using a similar approach}, Fischer \cite{fischer_thesis} obtained a $(1+\eps)$-competitive randomized algorithm for the random-order model, \kvn{but it takes exponential time, and the analysis is quite complicated.} The exponential time was crucial in finding the optimal packing which was then used as a good proxy packing.
-However, prior to our work, no polynomial-time algorithm \kvn{existed} which achieves a $(1+\eps)$ competitive ratio.
+Using a similar approach, Fischer \cite{fischer_thesis} obtained a $(1+\eps)$-competitive randomized algorithm for the random-order model, but it takes exponential time, and the analysis is quite complicated.
+The exponential time was crucial in finding the optimal packing which was then used as a good proxy packing.
+However, prior to our work, no polynomial-time algorithm existed which achieves a $(1+\eps)$ competitive ratio.